anurudhp/CPHaskell/docs/cp_blog_2.md

 update :: [Bool] -> Int -> [Bool]
 update dp x = [ p || p' | p <- dp | p' <- dp' ]
   where
-    -- shift by x.
+    -- shift by x to get the updating list: dp'
+    -- and then combine it with the old state.
     -- dp'[i] = dp[i - x] ; i >= x
     --        = False i < x
     dp' = replicate x False ++ dp
 ```

 You can try running this with a some samples by firing up `gchi`.
 Load
 this file and call the update function.
+Remember that `dp` is an
+infinite list.
+You can use `take <n>` to see the first `n` elements of
+it.

 Finally just apply the updates sequentially on the initial DP state:
 `[True, False, False...]`.